apiel/zicBox/zic23/note.md

       - ----> maybe we can see all the track on the modal and see the curve frequency with a line with respective color
       - then we could ajust each track when there is compliflcting frequency

+ok this is good, but the "spectogram" / frequency visualisation is really not good, so far its hard to figure out conflicting frequency. maybe we we need something else.
+Concerning the EQ UI, i think have all track on at the same time is getting arnachique.
+Maybe the active track, should be hilighted, the other one should just be in background with very fade color, maybe using strong opcity or something like that.
+Also, no need to show the point to edit the EQ of the tracks which are not currently edited.
+We only show those point for the current edited one.
+Concerning the EQ, in the end 3 bands should be enough, as long we can edit the range of frquency where to increase / decrease the intensity...
+Todo this i was thinking if we move horizontaly the EQ point from the left, it make the band from the left and the middle changing of range.
+If we move the middle one, the range from the middle stay as it is, but the one from the left and right, change of range.
+Finally if we move the one from the right, we change the range of the right and midle.
+Finally the spectogram, should be draw like updateWaveforms and updateSequencerPixels, in order to only re-render the spectogram and no the rest to keep performance good.
+The rest get re-rendered only if we change the EQ value.

 - FIXME audio glitch when too much stuff is going on, might be solved with EQ or not, let see ^^

 - TODO sample remove voice stealing